FAQs Regarding SUSE's Support Offerings and Policies

 What if the support engineer doesn't resolve my problem?
 Am I still charged for the support?

-If you spent time working with a support engineer, you will be charged for a Service Request.
-If you never communicated with a support engineer, your Service Request will be canceled and you will not be charged.
+If you spent time working with a support engineer, you will be charged for an incident.
+If you never communicated with a support engineer, your incident will be canceled and you will not be charged.

-What if I am not satisfied with the way my service request is handled?
+What if I am not satisfied with the way my incident is handled?

 How can I provide feedback about my support experience?

 You may provide feedback at any time.
 The feedback provided at this link is monitored by our customer service representatives and passed to the appropriate managers for consideration and resolution.
-Additionally, unless you choose to opt out, a short survey will be sent to your e-mail address each time a Service Request is closed.
+Additionally, unless you choose to opt out, a short survey will be sent to your e-mail address each time an incident is closed.
 SUSE uses this information to improve our products and support services.

-How do I request to escalate my service request?
+How do I request to escalate my incident?

-Many things can happen during the course of troubleshooting technical problems that may necessitate escalating your SUSE Service Request (SR).
+Many things can happen during the course of troubleshooting technical problems that may necessitate escalating your SUSE incident.
 SUSE may initiate such an escalation on its own.
-To request an SR escalation yourself, you may use any of the following methods:
+To request an incident escalation yourself, you may use any of the following methods:

-- Contact the assigned Technical Support Engineer (TSE) to ask him/her to escalate the Service Request.
+- Contact the assigned Technical Support Engineer (TSE) to ask him/her to escalate the incident.

 - Initiate a chat with a Customer Service Representative (CSR) to request an escalation.

 When you request the escalation, specify what you would like to see happen.
-Escalating a Service Request may mean raising its severity level, reassigning it to another engineer, involving second level resources, or speaking with a manager.
+Escalating an incident may mean raising its severity level, reassigning it to another engineer, involving second level resources, or speaking with a manager.

 SUSE is committed to resolving problems quickly.
 By using this process to communicate clearly what you need from us, we can do a better job of helping you be successful with SUSE technology.